-Kim Erick worked crazy long hours in the banking industry for 16 years before deciding to make the leap into launching her own business, Home Time Bookkeeping.
+Kim Erick worked crazy long hours in the banking industry for 16 years before deciding to make the leap into launching her own business, Home Time Business Services.
 In this work-at-home spotlight, we interview Kim, who shares her story on how she came to offer virtual tax consulting services and having flexible hours have changed her life.

 If you’re curious about how to be a tax consultant, you’ll be interested in Kim’s journey and her advice on the characteristics and skills required to be effective in the business.